Depkstha/mood-tracker/README.md

 - **Responsive Design**: The project adjusts its layout based on the screen size, ensuring a great user experience on both desktop and mobile devices.
 - **Modern UI**: Clean and visually appealing design using the Poppins font.
 - **Interactive Elements**: Users can interact through different mood emoji.
+-**Mood Tracking**: Logs moods and allows users to view trends on a daily, weekly, and monthly basis.
+-**Quote Display**: Provides a motivational or relevant quote based on the user's recorded mood.

 ## Technologies Used

 - **HTML5**: For the structure of the project.
 - **CSS3**: For styling and responsive design.
 - **JavaScript**: For interactive elements.
-- **Full Calendar JS Plugin**: Utilizes the Fullcalendar.js plugin for the showing events in calendar.
+- **Full Calendar JS Plugin**: Utilized for displaying events in a calendar format.

 ## Installation